salmanmkc/Azure-Data-Platform/README.md

 If you navigate to your newly created resource group or if you click *Go To Deployment* you should have all of these resources (the names may differ based on your input parameters unpon deploying the template:

+*todo: update this screenshot with the fixed ARM template*
 ![All the resources deployed](https://user-images.githubusercontent.com/32169182/110212163-f7f02400-7e91-11eb-8f76-30448df0a8a7.png)

 ## Step 2: Configure the Azure Data Factory to use a Private Endpoint